paribesh44/paribesh44/README.md

 <h1 align="center">Hi 👋, I'm Paribesh Panta</h1>
 <h3 align="center">a passionate software engineer and tech enthusiast.</h3>

-- 🎓 I'm an undergraduate student at Kathmandu University, passionate about computer science and technology.
-Currently pursuing a Bachelor of Science in Computer Science, I'm eager to explore the vast world of software development and beyond. 🎓
+- 🎓 I'm a computer science graduate from Kathmandu University, passionate about computer science and technology.
+Having earned my Bachelor of Science in Computer Science and gained work experience in the field, I'm eager to continue exploring the vast world of software development and beyond. 🎓

 - 📌 I have gained practical experience across a diverse spectrum of projects, emphasizing machine learning, web development, and mobile application development. 📌